|site search by freefind|

 Slippery elm bark has been used as a food supplement and herbal remedy for many decades.

-The Slippery Elm is a favorite shade and ornamental tree throughout Canada and the United States.
+The tree is a favorite shade and ornamental tree throughout Canada and the United States.
 The inner bark is the only part used to make essiac, however.

-For the same reasons, salves and ointments containing slippery elm have long been popular for coating well-cleaned minor wounds and burns to protect them from further injury.
+For the same reasons, salves and ointments containing the prized bark have long been popular for coating well-cleaned minor wounds and burns to protect them from further injury.
 It promotes fast healing of cuts, burns, ulcers and wounds, especially when applied as a poultice.
-In the same manner is can be used for aching joints.
-Slippery Elm Bark also helps alleviate sore throats.
+It can be used as a poultice for aching joints.
+This bark also helps alleviate sore throats.
 It is an ingredient in lozenges sold to soothe throat irritation.
-Since sore throat and cough are often linked, slippery elm bark has also been used in cough remedies.
-Warm slippery elm bark tea works for cough and sore throat too, as does a liquid extract.
-And for the pain of acute bronchitis, there may be no more soothing balm than several cups of slippery elm tea to lubricate and protect raw and irritated airways.
+Since sore throat and cough are often linked, this bark has also been used in cough remedies.
+The herb in warm tea form works well for cough and sore throat too, as does a liquid extract.
+And for the pain of acute bronchitis, there may be no more soothing balm than several cups of the herbal tea to lubricate and protect raw and irritated airways.
 Slippery Elm Bark is known among herbalists for its ability to cleanse, heal, and strengthen the body.

-Slippery elm bark may ease gastrointestinal symptoms of conditions such as Crohn's disease.
-Slippery elm's soothing mucilage effect is also used for disorders of the gastrointestinal tract.
+This bark may ease gastrointestinal symptoms of conditions such as Crohn's disease.
+The soothing mucilage effect is also used for disorders of the gastrointestinal tract.
 Mucilage is a complex mixture of polysaccharides that form a soothing gelatinous fiber when water is added.
-The viscous fiber has several beneficial effects on digestion:

-Health authorities in the United States have recognized slippery elm bark to be an effective medicine for a while now.
-Slippery elm bark has the approval of the Food and Drug Administration as a nonprescription demulcent (soothing agent) that can be taken internally.
+Health authorities in the United States have recognized this bark to be an effective medicine for a while now.
+It has the approval of the Food and Drug Administration as a nonprescription demulcent (soothing agent) that can be taken internally.